 Authentications, Apostilles and CNIs

-Document legalisations (apostilles and authentications) and Certificate of No Impediment to Marriage for South Australia are provided through the Australian Passport Office in Adelaide between the hours of 8.30am and 1.00pm Monday to Friday.
+Document legalisations (apostilles and authentications) and Certificate of No Impediment to Marriage for South Australia are provided through the Australian Passport Office in Adelaide between the hours of 8.30am and 1.00pm Monday to Friday, by appointment only.

 Refer to the legalising documents page for forms, costs and other important information.
 Documents lodged through the mail are processed in Sydney and Melbourne.